Tuscaloosa Divorce Lawyers & Attorneys

-$320 Uncontested Divorces in Tuscaloosa County
+Uncontested Divorces in Tuscaloosa

-However, if you and your spouse are agreeing to all marital issues, and you have no issues that you are arguing about, then getting a quick and cheap divorce is possible with our Tuscaloosa divorce lawyers.
-There are a few requirements that are unique to Tuscaloosa County that could potentially delay getting a divorce decree in your case such as the Transitions in Parenting course that is required if you have minor children of the marriage.
-This is a parenting class that is required to be taken by the custodial parent in order for a decree to be entered by the Court.
-Also, it is required of the non-custodial parent if they wish to exercise his/her visitation rights after the decree has been entered.
+An uncontested divorce is almost always the best way to obtain a quick and cheap divorce in Tuscaloosa.
+However, even in an uncontested divorce there are still local rules and procedures that are unique to Tuscaloosa County, which is why it is important to hire a divorce attorney that is familiar with the local rules.
+For example, a Transitions in Parenting course is required in Tuscaloosa County if you have minor children of the marriage.
+This is a parenting class that is to be taken by the custodial parent in order for a decree to be entered by the court.
+Also, it is required of the non-custodial parent if they wish to exercise their visitation rights after the decree has been entered.
 There are a few exceptions to this, but in general it is required in all cases where minor children are involved.

-In addition to this parenting course, the Tuscaloosa County Courts may also require certain language in your settlement agreement or other divorce documents that other counties do not or have certain local procedural rules that are not required in other jurisdictions.
-For example, the courts in Tuscaloosa County require that a motion be filed at a certain time during the non-contested divorce asking the court to enter your divorce decree.
-If this motion is not filed, your divorce might be delayed for quite some time.
+This parenting course requirement can delay your divorce decree from being entered by the judge, even in a simple uncontested divorce, since it is only offered on certain dates.
+In addition to this parenting course, the Tuscaloosa County Courts may also require certain language in your settlement agreement or other divorce documents that are not necessary in other counties.
+For example, the courts in Tuscaloosa County require that a motion be filed at a certain time during the uncontested divorce asking the court to enter your divorce decree.
+If this motion is not filed, your no fault divorce might be delayed for quite some time.